DonMVB/aws/AWS_Assoc_SAA_C02.md

 - The best way to implement a Bastion Host is to create a small EC2 instance that only has a security group rule for a single IP address.
 This ensures maximum security.
 - It is perfectly fine to use a small instance rather than a large one because the instance will only be used as a jump server that connects different servers to each other.
 Relaying traffic is lightweight.
 - If you are going to be RDPing or SSHing into the instances of your private subnet, use a Bastion Host.
 If you are going to be providing internet traffic into the instances of your private subnet, use a NAT.
 - Similar to NAT Gateways and NAT Instances, Bastion Hosts live within a public-facing subnet.
+A NAT instance can be part of a Bastion host setup.
 - There are pre-baked Bastion Host AMIs.

 ## 3.7.
 Route Tables: